 If a student applies for and accepts a seat for the next grade level, such acceptance is conditioned upon meeting any entrance criteria.
 At the discretion of administration, the student may be placed on academic probation to begin the program.
-It is the responsibility of the program coordinator to notify the parent of rescinded acceptance or probationary status in writing no later than June 30.
+It is the responsibility of the program coordinator to notify the parent of rescinded acceptance or probationary status in writing no later than the last day of the Summer Bridge Program.